CSautier/PongBot/readme.md

 ## What to expect of the training

 I've got a GTX 1060, and can run 5 processes at once.
 If your GPU has more memory than mine (3Gb) you can increase the number of processes: `python PongBot.py --processes 10` (for instance).
-You will get the feeling of some progress in about an hour, but it takes approximately 3 hours until you actually win some games and a day to really train the net.
+You will get the feeling of some progress in about an hour, but it takes approximately 2 hours until you actually win some games 4 to win all of them.
+It is difficult to evaluate the progress after that.

-## I get a *Cuda Memory Error*
+## I get a *Cuda Memory Error* or *OOM*

 This means your GPU is not powerful enough to run as many processes.
 Try launching the training with fewer processes: `python PongBot.py --processes 2`.
-If you still have this problem you should try the non-multiprocessing version, or you can force Keras to run the processes with a CPU (not recommanded and not tested).
+If you still have this problem you should try the non-multiprocessing version, or you could force Keras to run the processes with a CPU (not recommanded and not tested).

 ## I get a *You need a pretrained net to do this*